Shelby Cosner, PhD

 Service to Community

-Co-Lead Developer and Professional Development Provider, Year-long development series for Chicago Public Schools Network Chiefs and Deputy Chiefs, Chicago, IL, 2020-2022.
+Co-Lead Developer and Professional Development Provider, multi-year development series for Chicago Public Schools Network Chiefs and Deputy Chiefs, Chicago, IL, 2020-2024.

 Professional Development Provider, UIC’s Center for Urban Education Leadership (CUEL).
 Summer institute provided to New Schools for Chicago Principals.
 Chicago, IL.
 Summer 2017.